-This small group tour will first take you in search of spinner dolphins, seen in huge numbers off Kalpitiya in the north-west, before continuing to the south coast, possibly the best place in the world to see blue whales and sperm whales in the deep waters.
+This small group tour will first take you in search of spinner dolphins, seen in huge numbers off Kalpitiya in the north-west of the country, before continuing to the south coast, possibly the best place in the world to see blue whales and sperm whales in the deep waters.

-With the country offering so much more than marine life, this trip also includes time to see the famed elephants of Udawalawe National Park and the leopards of Yala National Park.
+With Sri Lanka offering so much more than marine life, this trip also includes time to see the famed elephants of Udawalawe National Park and the leopards of Yala National Park.